Can I Return a Leased Car if It Has Problems

 If your leased vehicle is still under warranty, you can ask the manufacturer or dealer for more repairs or even to replace the vehicle.
 Check your lease agreement carefully to see if early termination or a lease transfer is allowed.
 Some car manufacturers also offer buyback programs if the issue persists.

-Under state Lemon Laws and the Magnuson Moss Warranty Act, a manufacturer buyback or replacement is often the best solution when a car has substantial defects and repeated repair attempts have failed.
+Under state Lemon Laws, and in some cases the Magnuson Moss Warranty Act where it applies to your lease, a manufacturer buyback or replacement is often the strongest resolution when a car has substantial defects and repeated repair attempts have failed.
 Always compare the costs and benefits of each option before making a decision.

 Can a Lemon Law Lawyer Help With a Leased Car Issue?